janfb/pyro-meets-sbi/slides/slides.md

 **Observations:**

 - Different means across locations
-- Variance !≈ mean for some locations
 - 150 total observations
 - 30 cookies per location

 **Key insight:**
-Global patterns and local variations
+There might be a global and a local recipe

 </div>
 <div>